jdemarc/100-days-of-code/logs/log5.md

 **Thoughts**: Today was good.
 Even if it wasn't a very hard challenge, I was able to complete it entirely by myself.
 I went to a quiet spot and was really able to think.
 Then, I looked up more optimized solutions.
 I learned some valuable lessons.
 The first times didn't succeed, but I was able to think about why the test cases failed and solve the problems by looking at my own code.

 **Link to work**: [HR Challenges](https://github.com/jdemarc/100-days-of-code/tree/main/hackerrank)

+### Day 28, November 23, 2020

+**Today's Progress**: I worked on SQL questions and reviewed databases and their relationships today.

+**Thoughts**: Today was more about reviewing some older material I learned in GA's boot camp.
+I feel much more comfortable with the SQL selects now, that's for sure.